neothXT/SwiftNet/README.md

 Thanks to access token strategy being set both globally (via `CNConfig`) and individually (inside `Endpoint`), you can mix different strategies in your app!

+### Event logging

+CombineNetworking's CNProvider uses iOS built-in Logger (if running on iOS 14 or newer) and custom debug-mode-only logger by default for each and every request.

 ### Safe storage using Keychain

 CombineNetworking allows you to store your access tokens in keychain.
 This feature is turned on by default.
 Using keychain to store your access keys requires you to provide keychain instance by setting value of `CNConfig.keychainInstance`.